Strategic Partnership between

 OSP MANAGEMENT AND OPERATION

-Gilbane, in association with other contractors on site, the U.S. Department of Labor/Occupational Safety and Health Administration – Milwaukee Area Office, and the Milwaukee Building Trades Council, AFL/CIO representing all listed Unions, will form a partnership committee to monitor the implementation of this Partnership.
-It will consist of a representative from each of the designated Partners.
-Gilbane will serve as the chairperson and as OSHA's primary contact.
+AECOM in association with other contractors on site, the U.S. Department of Labor/Occupational Safety and Health Administration - Madison Area Office, the Wisconsin Onsite Consultation Program and all listed trades will form a partnership committee to monitor the implementation of this Agreement.
+It will consist of a representative from each of the designated partners.
+AECOM will serve as the chairperson and as OSHA's primary contact.
 The Committee will review contractor compliance and involvement in the partnership, analyze job site audits, make partnership improvements, and evaluate partnership modifications, achievements, and success.

-- Implement their company's comprehensive safety and health programs, which includes:
+- Implement their company's comprehensive safety and health management programs, which includes:

-- Mentor subcontractors who have not yet developed their own safety and health program and, if necessary, refer them to OSHA and/or On-Site Consultation for assistance.
+- Mentor subcontractors who have not yet developed their own safety and health program and, if necessary, refer them to OSHA and/or On-Site Consultation to request assistance.